AMOLED: History

-AMOLED was developed in 2006.
-Samsung SDI was one of the main investors in the technology, and many other display companies were also developing it.
-One of the earliest consumer electronics products with an AMOLED display was the BenQ-Siemens S88 mobile handset and, in 2007, the iriver Clix 2 portable media player.
+AMOLED display research was initiated by Steven Van Slyke and Ching Wan Tang, who pioneered the organic light-emitting diode (OLED) technology at Eastman Kodak Co. in 1979.
+The first AMOLED displays were introduced in the early 2000s, with Samsung being the first company to commercialize AMOLED displays.
+One of the earliest consumer electronics products with an AMOLED display was the mobile handset, BenQ-Siemens S88.
+In 2007, the iriver Clix 2 portable media player.
 In 2008 it appeared on the Nokia N85 followed by the Samsung i7110 - both Nokia and Samsung Electronics were early adopters of this technology on their smartphones.

 Future development

 Manufacturers have developed in-cell touch panels, integrating the production of capacitive sensor arrays in the AMOLED module fabrication process.
-In-cell sensor AMOLED fabricators include AU Optronics and Samsung.
-Samsung has marketed its version of this technology as "Super AMOLED".
 Researchers at DuPont used computational fluid dynamics (CFD) software to optimize coating processes for a new solution-coated AMOLED display technology that is competitive in cost and performance with existing chemical vapor deposition (CVD) technology.
 Using custom modeling and analytic approaches, Samsung has developed short and long-range film-thickness control and uniformity that is commercially viable at large glass sizes.

 Comparison to other display technologies

-Compared to other display technologies, AMOLED screens have several advantages and disadvantages.